Ten Thousand Islands: Recreation

 Some of the Ten Thousand Islands are suitable for overnight visits, as dictated by the United States Fish and Wildlife Service.
+Camping is allowed only October through April and only on the outer barrier islands.
 Since this is a wilderness area where wind, weather and lack of fresh water can become threatening, the Wildlife Service recommends only seasoned canoeists and sea kayakers attempt the trip.

 Part of the archipelago lies within Everglades National Park.
 The following islands are officially designated camping sites: